George Bush's speech

 Construing Bush’s speech as an across-the-board criticism of Trump, I find merit in the charge of incivility.
 Nativism and bigotry, not so much.

 The term nativism has been so overused as to become almost empty.
-It is basically a conversation stopper when immigration is debated.
+It is basically an attempt to stop conversation when immigration is debated.
 Bush’s speech is a case in point.

 Has bigotry increased since Trump entered the political stage?
 I don’t know.